kodecocodes/swift-style-guide/README.markdown

 }
 ```

-Abbreviations and and acronyms should generally be avoided.
+Abbreviations and acronyms should generally be avoided.
 Following the Apple Design Guidelines, abbreviations and initialisms that appear in all uppercase should be uniformly uppercase or lowercase.
 Examples:

 **Preferred**
 ```swift